razerofficial/java-razer-sdk/README.md

 ### RequestGamerInfo

 `requestGamerInfo` receives the `GamerInfo` about the logged in user.
 The method takes a listener for success, failure, and cancel callbacks.
 The context parameter can use the game activity.
-This method should only be invoked after the `RazerSDK` has successfully initialized.
+This method should only be invoked after the `StoreFacade` has successfully initialized.
 The success callback is invoked if the operation completes successfully.
 The failure callback is invoked if the operation failed.
 The cancel callback is invoked if the operation was canceled.
 The success event receives the `GamerInfo` for the logged in user.

 ```
         storeFacade.requestGamerInfo(this, new ResponseListener<GamerInfo>() {